 I graduated from Antioch University in Los Angeles with a Master's Degree in Clinical Psychology, and a concentration in Marriage and Family Therapy.
 I am licensed as a Marriage and Family Therapist by the state of California, and a member of the California Association of Marriage and Family Therapists.

 My clinical experience is wide ranged.
 I currently run a private practice in Silver Lake, California, where I provide adult psychotherapy and couples counseling.
-I supervise and train two post-graduate, Registered Associate Marriage and Family Therapists, Morgan Rebane and Brenda LeShay.
+I supervise and train three post-graduate, Registered Associate Marriage and Family Therapists, Morgan Rebane, Brenda LeShay and Marjorie Schuetz.
 I also work in the community as an advocate for mental health services in public schools.
 I provide lectures and seminars to students and parents, and supervision in community based programs.
 I am a community organizer and an advocate for women and families in need.
 I served as co-president for the Silver Lake Chamber of Commerce.
 And for many years I've worked with troubled and at-risk youth in residential treatment and in the public school system.